I admit it, I sweat a lot.

-I admit it.
-I sweat.
-A lot.
-Call it genetic.
-Call it unlucky.
-Call it whatever you like, but sweating is as natural for me as blinking.
+Call it genetics, call it unlucky, call it whatever you like, but sweating is as natural for me as blinking.

-And it’s not like the shiny, sparkly, pretty sweat you see on fitness models in the magazines, it’s more like the stinky, smelly, pool in your unmentionable places and leave its signature on your clothing kind of sweat.
+It’s more like the stinky, smelly, pool in your unmentionable places that leaves its signature on your clothing kind of sweat.

 Why Do I Sweat?